World Energy Covid Scenarios

 Are You Paying Attention to the Changes That Really Matter?

-The World Energy Council is scanning signals of change from around the world to see through the current fog of uncertainty, enhance a strategic conversation on different energy futures and enable orderly global energy transition.
+The World Energy Council has developed the world's first World Energy Transition Radar to scan signals of change from around the world to see through the current fog of uncertainty, enhance a strategic conversation on different energy futures and enable orderly global energy transition.
 Help to shape the post-pandemic agenda by detecting and sharing signals of change.

 COVID-19 News and Resources